vmware-tanzu/application-accelerator-samples/where-for-dinner/README.md

 Where for Dinner also has two optional components:

-* A crawler service that collects establishment availability and provides a query API (`where-for-dinner-crawler`)
+* A crawler service that collects establishment availability and provides a query API (`where-for-dinner-crawler` or `where-for-dinner-crawler-python`)
 * A real time notification service that publishes availability to configured destinations (`where-for-dinner-notifiy`)

 The high level data flow looks like the following: